Ask AI

 Ask AI operates as a per-user, per-workspace conversation.
 Each user in a workspace has their own private conversation thread with the assistant.
 When you send a message, Hawkra gathers the workspace data you have selected as context, combines it with your question, and sends it to the configured AI backend.
 The assistant then returns a response informed by your actual security data.

-The system supports two AI backend modes:
+The system supports three AI backend modes:

-• Cloud mode (Google Gemini): The default for SaaS deployments.
+- Gemini mode (Google Gemini): The default for SaaS deployments.
 Your selected context and question are sent to Google's Gemini API.
 This requires a configured API key and is subject to monthly message quotas.

-• Local LLM mode: Available for self-hosted deployments.
+- Local LLM mode: Available for self-hosted deployments.
 Your data stays on your infrastructure and is processed by a locally hosted language model server.
 There are no message quotas in local mode since you own the hardware.

 Context Selection